myeongjae-kim/return-fetch/README.md

 fetchExtended<ApiResponse<{ message: string }>>("/sample/api/echo", {
   method: "POST",
-  body: { message: "Hello, world!" }, // body should be an object.
+  body: {message: "Hello, world!"}, // body should be an object.
 }).then(it => it.body);
 ```